8 Ways to Combat High APR Problems

 What is high APR and how can you lower it?

-You can find the interest rates for your accounts listed on your monthly credit card statement.
-They are usually listed in a table somewhere on the first page of your statement.
+You can find the interest rates for your accounts on your monthly credit card statement.
+They are usually listed in a table on your statement’s first page.
 Compare the rates above to your credit card interest rates to see if yours are high.

 #1: Negotiate lower interest rates